 A New Chapter

-Transitioning from military to civilian life includes a lot of challenges, both known and unknown.
-Ashland University is dedicated to ensuring that if college is the next step in your journey, you will always have the support you need.
+Whether you're in ROTC, active duty, a veteran or a military spouse or dependent, Ashland University is dedicated to ensuring that if college is the next step in your journey, you will always have the support you need.
 Ashland University was named among the top 12 schools in the nation for military-connected and veteran students, and is the only private university on the list.

 A Degree is Affordable